How To Help The Victims Of The Latest Wildfires In California

 Entertainment Industry Foundation

+The Entertainment Industry Foundation is raising money to support firefighters and communities through its Fire Relief Fund.

-Volunteer Center of Sonoma County
+Community Foundation of Sonoma County

+The Community Foundation of Sonoma County Resilience Fund is a source of long-term recovery efforts in Sonoma County.

-World Central Kitchen at the Sonoma County Fairgrounds
+World Central Kitchen

 Advertisement